 This is pretty much what you’ll find on these shores…

 Competing for supremacy with Chic, Jacques Fred Petrus and Mauro Malavasi delivered some of the most boiling gems in the history of Disco/Funk.
-Such as the somehow underrated ‘Starlette’ by the likes of The B.B. & Q. Band back in 1981… [Read More…]
+Such as the vibrant and groovy ‘Heaven Of My Life’ by the likes of Change as fronted by lead singer James Crabs Robinson back in 1981.
+[Read More…]